Saint-Omer: Nearby areas

-Culture and arts
+Culture

 Saint-Omer is diverse in ethnic, linguistic and immigrant communities.
 Haut-Pont is a heavily West Flemish section of Saint-Omer which has Flemish/Belgian roots.
 In the Southeast of the cathedral is a newly formed Turkish neighborhood; the majority of the local Turks are members of the Christian faith (i.e. Greek Orthodox or of ethnic Greek origin, Eastern Rite and Catholic converts), who arrived in France after World War I to escape religious persecution.
 Genealogists have noted the many cultural influences in the area, including British, Dutch, German, Austrian, Hungarian, Czech, Slovak and Polish.
 It is believed the region's mining and glass manufacturing industries contributed to a revived post-war (WWI and WWII era) population.

 Public library

 The public library of Saint-Omer holds, in its rare books section, one of the three French copies of the 42-line Gutenberg Bible, originally from the library of the Abbey of Saint Bertin.
 The other two copies are in Paris.
 In November 2014, a previously unknown Shakespeare First Folio was found in a public library in Saint-Omer.
 The book had lain undisturbed in the library for 200 years.
 The first 30 pages were missing.
 A number of experts assisted in authenticating the folio, which also had a name, "Neville", written on the first surviving page, indicating that it may have once been owned by Edward Scarisbrick.
 Scarisbrick had fled England due to anti-Catholic repression and attended Saint-Omer College, a Jesuit institution.
 Confirmation of its authenticity came from a professor at the University of Nevada and one of the world's foremost authorities on Shakespeare, Eric Rasmussen, who happened to be in London at the time.
 The only other known copy of a First Folio in France is in the National Library in Paris.